 11 AM.
 J. GENDER, SOC.
 POLC’Y & LAW 465-498 (2003)

 Scholarly Commons Citation

 Epstein, Deborah; Bell, Margret E.; and Goodman, Lisa A., "Transforming Aggressive Prosecution Policies: Prioritizing Victims’ Long-Term Safety in the Prosecution of Domestic Violence Cases" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1514.
+1514.